Uganda: Health

 Uganda has been among the rare HIV success stories.
 Infection rates of 30 per cent of the population in the 1980s fell to 6.4 per cent by the end of 2008.
 Meanwhile, the practice of abstinence was found to have decreased.

 Less than half of all sexually active unmarried women use a modern contraceptive method, a fraction that has barely changed from 2000 to 2011.
 However, only ≈26% of married women used contraceptives in 2011.
 The use of contraceptives also differs substantially between poor (≈15%) and wealthy women (≈40%).
 As a result, Ugandan women have ≈6 children while they prefer to have around ≈4.
 According to the 2011 Uganda Demographic and Health Survey (DHS), more than 40% of births are unplanned.
 In 2010, the Ugandan Ministry of Health estimated that unsafe abortion accounted for 8% of the country's maternal deaths.
 The 2006 Uganda Demographic Health Survey (UDHS) indicated that roughly 6,000 women die each year from pregnancy-related complications.
 Pilot studies in 2012 by Future Health Systems have shown that this rate could be significantly reduced by implementing a voucher scheme for health services and transport to clinics.

 The prevalence of female genital mutilation (FGM) is low: according to a 2013 UNICEF report, only 1 per cent of women in Uganda have undergone FGM, with the practice being illegal in the country.

+Uganda's first confirmed Ebola outbreak occurred in 2000.
+Since then, Uganda has experienced several additional outbreaks, the latest in May 2026.
+Uganda's Ebola response has included isolation, contact tracing, infection control, public communication and, in some outbreaks, vaccine trials, while outbreaks have also been associated with stigma against survivors and health workers.

+The Human Rights Measurement Initiative found that Uganda is fulfilling 80.0% of what it should be fulfilling for the right to health based on its level of income.
+Total health expenditure as a percentage of gross domestic product (GDP) was 4.67% in 2021.